openshift/training/beta-2-setup.md

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
-Even though we set up our `.kubeconfig`, unfortunately, ex router does not seem to look in the default location for it.
+Even though we set up our `.kubeconfig` for the root user, `ex router` is asking us what credentials the *router* should use to communicate.
 We also need to specify the router image, since currently the experimental tooling points to upstream/origin:

-    openshift ex router --create --credentials=/root/.kube/.kubeconfig \
+    openshift ex router --create \
+    --credentials=/var/lib/openshift/openshift.local.certificates/openshift-client/.kubeconfig \
     --images='registry.access.redhat.com/openshift3_beta/ose-${component}:${version}'

 If this works, you'll see some output: